How to Make Concrete Look Like Stone

 Are concrete overlays slippery?

 It’s very common for homeowners and business owners to be concerned about the slipperiness of their potential surface.
-A reputable contractor such as SUNDEK will use techniques that ensure a surface that doesn’t become a major slip hazard when wet.
+A reputable contractor such as SUNDEK will use techniques that ensure a surface that doesn’t become a slip hazard when wet.

 Using texture and slip-resistant additives, we can take the proper precautions to make your surface safe.
 (Learn more about our approaches to create slip-resistant surfaces.)